 Why does Kate define as a lesbian, not a bisexual?

 Because she does not currently fancy men at all in any way.
-My experience is that quite a lot of gay people have heterosexual relationships at some point, because there’s an awful lot of social pressure to do, but this doesn’t necessarily mean that they’re all secretly bisexual.
+My experience is that quite a lot of gay people have heterosexual relationships at some point because there’s an awful lot of social pressure to do, but this doesn’t necessarily mean that they’re all secretly bisexual.
 Of course, that’s problematic because it supports this idea that bisexuality doesn’t exist or is somehow cheating.
-Basically it’s complicated and, in this specific instance, I came down on the side of homosexual character who has had one arguably heterosexual experience rather than bisexual character but I think either would have been a valid call to make.
+Basically it’s complicated and, in this specific instance, I came down on the side of a homosexual character who has had one arguably heterosexual experience rather than a bisexual character, but I think either would have been a valid call to make.

 Did you really give Kate purple eyes?”

 Yes, it’s sort of meant to be ironic.
 The idea behind the books is that Kate is the slightly Mary Sue heroine of a YA romance who has since grown up.
 Part of the inspiration for the character, in fact, was that I’ve always wanted to know what happens to those girl after the book ends, because there’ll come a point when you’re 25 and your boyfriend is still a 17 year old vampire.

 Um.
 Maybe.
 I hope so.
 I know what it would involve, but again, my dance card is very full so it’s just a question of putting aside the time to write it and negotiating something with the publisher to publish it.